About Sandwell Council

 Sandwell has a population of 309,000.
 In line with national trends, our population in the borough is growing with all age groups projected to increase in numbers over the next two years.
 By 2020 however, the group with the greatest increase is the age 85+ population which is estimated to increase by 17%.

 Sandwell is a Mayoral Authority, the Mayor is the first citizen of Sandwell and attends various events all over the borough.
-The Mayor of Sandwell is Councillor Ahmadul Haque MBE and the Mayoress is Surma Haque.
+The Mayor of Sandwell is Councillor Joy Edis and the Mayor Consort is Mat Edis.

 Working for Sandwell Council